 PE and Personal, Social, Health and Economic Education are taught following annual long term plans which are produced by the subject leaders and year group teams.

-Foundation subjects are covered through the International Primary Curriculum (IPC) which is a comprehensive, thematic, creative curriculum for 3-11 year olds, with a clear process of learning and with specific learning goals for every subject, for international mindedness and for personal learning.
-The children’s English work is closely linked to the IPC projects where aspects are linked in relevant meaningful ‘chunks’ to add depth and breadth to learning, and to ensure full coverage of the National Curriculum Programmes of Study.
+Foundation subjects are covered through the a bespoke topic which is a comprehensive, thematic, creative curriculum for 3-11 year olds tailored to meet the needs of our pupils, with a clear process of learning and with specific learning goals for every subject.
+The children’s English work is closely linked to the topics being delivered where aspects are linked in relevant meaningful ‘chunks’ to add depth and breadth to learning, and to ensure full coverage of the National Curriculum Programmes of Study.
 Children begin their projects by participating in an ‘Entry Point’ and ‘Knowledge Harvest’ where they decide the learning journey and knowledge they would like to learn and understand.
 English units are planned to work closely with the IPC (see long term overviews) and are reviewed annually.

 Weekly core subject plans specify the teaching and learning objectives in more detail, but again these remain flexible to maximise learning.
 Planning is carefully annotated to show successes, further challenge and individual children’s achievements or areas of difficulty.
 These are then used to plan the next areas of work.
 This fluidity ensures maximum learning and is responsive to children’s knowledge, interests, areas of strength and personalised needs.
 Increasing partnership with the class in planning shows children that they are key elements in developing the curriculum we offer.